 Anna Vazquez Medical Assistant (firstname.lastname@example.org)

 Dr. Rechter’s Patient Forms: New Patient Registration | Patient History Questionnaire

 Medical Specialization & Education

-Dr. Rechter joined Orthopaedic Associates in 1999 and has staff privileges at Methodist West & Houston Orthopedic & Spine Hospital in Bellaire.
+Dr. Rechter joined Orthopaedic Associates in 1999 and has staff privileges at Methodist West & Houston Orthopedic & Spine Hospital.
 He is a former Clinical Assistant Professor of Orthopaedics at the University of Texas Medical School

 A recent study that Dr. Rechter participated in to help reduce pain and opioid use after Primary Total Knee Arthroplasty: Heron Therapeutics Announces Publication of Results from Study 209, a Phase 2b Study of HTX-011 in Patients Undergoing Total Knee Arthroplasty

 A New Treatment For Postoperative Pain May Help Reduce the Need for Opioids After Surgery